How “free” is Canadian healthcare?

 The truth is: government healthcare covers a lot less than most people think it does.
 In 2017, the latest year for which private-sector data is available, the Canadian Institute for Healthcare Information (CIHI) reported that out-of-pocket expenditures accounted for a whopping 49% of healthcare spending.

-Depending on where you live, services deemed “non-essential” are either excluded or require a fee, even if they’re vital to your recovery or general wellness, such as: dental care; vision; prescription drugs; ambulance services; disability equipment and assistive devices; mental health and counselling services; travel vaccines, home and/or long-term care, paramedical services (massage therapy, physiotherapy, chiropractic care, podiatry)…and the list goes on.
+Depending on where you live, services deemed “non-essential” are either excluded or require a fee, even if they’re vital to your recovery or general wellness, such as: dental care; vision; prescription drugs; ambulance services; disability equipment and assistive devices (more on disability insurance); mental health and counselling services; travel vaccines, home and/or long-term care, paramedical services (massage therapy, physiotherapy, chiropractic care, podiatry)…and the list goes on.

 Plus, government and employer packages are convenient, but they’re not stable–they can be changed at any time.
 What’s covered today might not be covered in the future.